almqv/scripts/README.md

 Useful scripts etc.

 ## Install
 Just symlink them into `/usr/bin` or something.
+Or maybe add this repo into your path?!